 Measuring the Policy Impact of Higher Gas Taxes and Other District Characteristics.

 For the direct policy impact of gas taxes on constituents, we use commute time data from the American Community Survey (ACS).
 Specifically, we use that data to look at the percentage of the workforce working outside of their home who have a commute time of 60 or more minutes.
-As a robustness test, we also look at the percentage of the workforce with a commute time of 30 or more minutes Because commuters who drive by private car will feel the impact of a higher gas tax much more than constituents who commute by public transit, we also conduct a follow up analysis that separately estimates the impact of driving alone to work versus using public transit.
+As a robustness test, we also look at the percentage of the workforce with a commute time of 30 or more minutes.
+Because commuters who drive by private car will feel the impact of a higher gas tax much more than constituents who commute by public transit, we also conduct a follow up analysis that separately estimates the impact of time spent driving alone to work versus using public transit.

 We also used the ACS data to measure industry employment, education, and income in the district.
 With regards industry employment, we calculated the proportion of the district that is employed in three industries that would be most affected by a gas tax increase: Mining and Oil; Agriculture; and Transportation and Warehousing.
 We measure educational attainment in the district by using the proportion of the district with at least a bachelor’s degree (bachelor’s degree, master’s degree, professional degree, and doctorate’s degree).
 For income, we use the median household income measure in the ACS.
 More information about how we use the ACS to calculate these measures can be found in Appendix B.

-We measured the ideology of the constituents in each state legislative district using Tausanovitch and Warshaw’s district constituency ideology estimates (Tausanovitch and Warshaw, 2013).
+We measured the ideology of the constituents in each state legislative district using Tausanovitch and Warshaw’s (2013) district constituency ideology estimates.
 Tausanovitch and Warshaw create the measure using 275,000 survey responses from the Annenberg National Election Study and the Cooperative Congressional Election Study from 2000 to 2011 using Item Response Theory.

 Survey Responses Predict Real-World Voting Behavior

-Survey responses do not always accurately measure how people behave; however, one advantage of studying legislators is that we have information on how some of them voted on an actual gas tax increase in their legislature in the same legislative session we conducted the survey.
+Survey responses do not always accurately measure how people behave; however, one advantage of studying legislators is that we have information on how some of them voted on an actual gas tax increase in their legislature around the same time we conducted the survey.
 We test whether the survey responses predict how legislators voted on legislation in order to learn whether these survey responses provide a meaningful guide to how they will behave when considering policy change.